Staff leave management: how time off improves productivity (when it’s done right)

 Luckily for everyone, the day-to-day management of leave can actually be achieved pretty easily, freeing up management time to focus on fostering a culture that promotes it and facilitating knowledge and skills-sharing – both critical to ensuring staff leave drives increased rather than decreased productivity.

-Leave Dates is one such piece of technology, a software solution with a live shared wall chart and online leave planner showing every team member’s availability and enabling staff members to check and track their remaining leave allocation and request days off without having to pester HR.
+One such solution is Leave Dates, a software solution with a live shared wall chart and online leave planner showing every team member’s availability and enabling staff members to check and track their remaining leave allocation and request days off without having to pester HR.

 One of our clients, a medical writing agency in the healthcare communications sector, saw significant productivity benefits when they decided to prioritise leave management and use technology to make it easier for everyone to take the leave they needed and deserved without it impacting their rapidly growing business.
 Carl Owen from Word Monster told us: